 - The size of your household.

-It is good to get quotes from several different home warranty companies before deciding.
+It’s a good idea to compare quotes for home insurance from several home warranty companies before deciding.
 This will help you find the policy that offers the best coverage at the best price.

 Consider optional coverage